yoonsikp/family.md/copd.md

 - RSI: Use ketamine for induction and succinylcholine for paralysis

+In emergent scenarios, inhalers can be given as nebulized:
+- Nebulized salbutamol, up to 15 mg/hr, (<1 year 2.5 mg)
+- Nebulized ipratropium, up to 1.5mg/hr

+Systemic bronchodilators:
+- IM Epinephrine (0.3 to 0.5 mg q 20 mins x 1-2 doses)
+- IV Epinephrine (0.05 to 0.5 mcg/kg/min)

 ## Outpatient Treatment (GOLD 2020)
 Try to divide patients into: High Risk for Exacerbation vs High Symptoms using COPD Assessment Test.
 High risk for exacerbation: >= 1 severe exacerbation per year.
 Start with a rescue puffer: short-acting bronchodilator.